BrighentiPatrik/BrighentiPatrik/README.md

 - ☁️ I've keen interest in **Real-time System & Cybersecurity.
 Please see my [thesis](https://github.com/BrighentiPatrik/Tool-for-the-replication-of-datasets-of-CAN-frames-on-virtual-socket-respecting-the-timescales/blob/3838ba3ac22709b1f102bed9206eeedd09de2bd4/Thesis/Tesi_Brighenti_Patrik.pdf) about automotive security**

 - 👨🏻‍🎓 I am strongly convinced that it is necessary to work and study simultaneously in our sector.
-I plan to start my **master degree** soon
+I'm currently attending a **master's degree in cybersecurity**

 - ♟️ I am a **chess enthusiast**.
 Please play with me, this in my [Lichess profile](https://lichess.org/@/Peci99)